madelinearnold/graddiv-observable-hello/src/example-report-doct-dash.md

 ---
-title: Example report
+title: Doctoral Program Dashboard
 ---

-# A brief history of space exploration
+# UC Berkeley Doctoral Program Data Dashboard

 This report is a brief overview of the history and current state of rocket launches and space exploration.

-## Background
+## Admissions

 The history of rocket launches dates back to ancient China, where gunpowder-filled tubes were used as primitive forms of propulsion.